PrafullJoshi/ionic-ground/cryptocurrency-balance/README.md

 $ npm install -g ionic cordova
 ```

-and then run following command to start the server
+and then run following command to start the server.
 ```bash
 $ ionic serve -c
 ```